Poll: Dems — more than GOP — say country would be better off with more elected women

 Female voters do express slightly more enthusiasm for candidates who are women.

 Female candidates garner some of the most positive responses from both sides of the aisle.
-Half of voters say they are either actively enthusiastic (24 percent) or comfortable (27 percent) with female candidates, including six-in-ten Democrats and three-in-ten Republicans.
+Half of voters say they are either actively enthusiastic (24 percent) or comfortable (27 percent) with female candidates, including six-in-10 Democrats and three-in-10 Republicans.
 (Again, the remainder of voters in both parties say overwhelmingly that gender makes “no difference” to their vote.)

 The particularly intense Democratic enthusiasm for female candidates has been reflected both in the surge of women running for office this cycle and in their success in primaries to date.